laserkaplan/monkeybot/README.md

 ## Structure

-monkeybot is split into the following libraries:
+monkeybot is split into the following libraries, which can be found in the mb/ folder:

 - mbText: text manipulation
 - mbMath: simple math functions